UMRBackup/FT-IR-Analysis-Service/README.md

 [English](README.md) | [简体中文](README_zh.md)

 This project provides a complete, automated pipeline for Fourier Transform Infrared (FT-IR) spectroscopy: from image recognition and data processing to intelligent diagnostic report generation.
-It includes the core engine for **Computer Vision (CV) extraction, Robotic Process Automation (RPA), and LLM-based report generation**, as well as a Web-based **task distribution and asynchronous execution platform (B/S architecture)** suitable for batch processing and network deployments.
+It includes the core engine for Computer Vision (CV) extraction, Robotic Process Automation (RPA), and LLM-based report generation, as well as a Web-based task distribution and asynchronous execution platform (B/S architecture) suitable for batch processing and network deployments.

 ## ✨ Key Features